carbon-language/carbon-lang/clang/docs/analyzer/checkers.rst

   objects that don't have at least one initialized field.
 Defaults to false.

 * ``NotesAsWarnings``  (boolean).
-If set to true, the checker will emit a warning for each uninitalized field, as opposed to emitting one warning per constructor call, and listing the uninitialized fields that belongs to it in notes. *Defaults to false*.
+If set to true, the checker will emit a warning for each uninitialized field, as opposed to emitting one warning per constructor call, and listing the uninitialized fields that belongs to it in notes. *Defaults to false*.